stu-ba/yap-3-user-guide/markdown.md

 Markdown is a lightweight markup language with plain text formatting syntax.
 It's designed so that it can be converted to HTML and many other formats using a tool by the same name.

-Markdown is often used to format readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor.
+Markdown is often used to format read-me files, for writing messages in on-line discussion forums, and to create rich text using a plain text editor.
 As the initial description of Markdown contained ambiguities and unanswered questions, many implementations and extensions of Markdown appeared over the years to answer these issues.

 <a name="installation-and-setup"></a>
 ## Installation & Setup

 Are you kidding?
 You need noting to use markup language like Markdown.
-Open up your favourite texteditor and write some markdown ([examples](/docs/markdown#examples)), save file as `.md` and you are done.
+Open up your favorite text editor and write some markdown ([examples](/docs/markdown#examples)), save file as `.md` and you are done.

 <a name="examples"></a>
 ## Examples